BirdeeHub/nixCats-nvim/nix/templates/kickstart-nvim/README.md

 One other note.

+If you install your grammars via `lazy.nvim` rather than `nix`, you will need to add a c compiler to your `lspsAndRuntimeDeps` section in your `categoryDefinitions`

 If you install your grammars via nix, the only methods supported via the `lazy.nvim` wrapper are the following.

 Summary: as long as `pkgs.neovimUtils.grammarToPlugin` is called on it somehow, it will work.